How to Analyze Multifamily Investment Opportunities in 2024

 Understanding the revenue potential and having a detailed expense forecast allows you to determine the property’s net operating income over your intended holding period.
 From there, you can calculate metrics like capitalization rate and cash-on-cash return to evaluate the strength of the investment opportunity.
 Conducting thorough due diligence upfront on the property’s revenue and expenses helps ensure realistic projections and minimizes surprises after acquisition.

 In addition to estimating your property’s worth and forecasted revenue/expense, you’ll also want to prepare yourself for negotiation.
-What steps do you need to take to make a competitive offer for a multifamily property deal?
+What steps do you need to take to make a competitive offer for a multifamily property deal that the seller will accept?

 Structuring a Competitive Offer for a Multifamily Deal

-1. Impress the seller with your track record.
+1. Impress the broker and seller with your track record

-1. Impress the seller with your track record.
+1. Impress the broker and seller with your track record

 In a competitive market, the strength of your offer depends heavily on your track record and credibility as a buyer.

 Highlight your experience acquiring and managing similar properties.
 Provide references from past sellers and partners.
-Discuss your access to financing and your company’s ability to close quickly.
+Discuss your access to cash and financing, plus your company’s ability to close quickly.

 The more confidence the seller has in your ability to execute, the more likely they are to accept your offer.